sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Two: Initial Preparation

-First, you must saving your raw sequencing files to where you intend to set your working directory.
+First, you must save your raw sequencing files to where you intend to set your working directory.
 Once they have been moved to your desired location, unzip your fastq.gz files.
-Ensure they have the extension .fastq, not .fastq.gz before moving forward.
+Ensure they have the extension .fastq, not .fastq.gz before continuing.

 Next, we will set our working directory.
 Be sure to do so where your sequence files are located!